curityio/react-haapi-demo/README.md

    the license through Curity's [dev portal](https://developer.curity.io).
 2. Start the server with `./idsvr/deploy.sh`
 3. Start the demo app as described above.

+### Accept the Self-Signed Certificate

+The instance of the Curity Identity Server uses self-signed SSL certificates.
+Before testing with the SPA, navigate to [https://localhost:8443](https://localhost:8443) and let your browser trust the certificate.
+This can be done in a few ways and depends on your Operating System and browser:
+- Download the certificate and add it to your system keychain.
+- Choose to trust the certificate by selecting an appropriate option from the toolbar.
+- Accept the security exception when visiting the website.

+### Testing the App

+Navigate to `https://localhost:3000` and log in using either of the options:

+- With the username authenticator, enter any username.
+It will be used as the subject in the resulting tokens.
+- With the Username-password authenticator using the credentials `demouser / Password1`.

+### Teardown

 Use the `./idsvr/teardown.sh` script to clear any containers created.